GravityKit/GravityExport-Lite/readme.txt

 == Changelog ==

+= Unreleased =

+* Bugfix: The renderer for a notification was not overwritten properly.

 = 1.11.4 on November 30, 2022 =

 * Enhancement: Added `Entry ID` as a sorting option.
 Useful when duplicate entry dates exist.